enkidevs/curriculum/lua/roblox-studio/properties-i/how-to-change-property.md

 [1: Variables]

-Referring to how we can create a connection between variables and instances, such that any changes made to the variable will be made to the instance.
+This refers to how we can create a connection between variables and instances, such that any changes made to the variable will be made to the instance.